Thank you for applying to Academic English at WSU. We look forward to meeting you.

-If you cannot obtain immunization before arriving in the United States, contact WSU Health and Wellness Services for immunizations when you arrive on campus.
-The IALC can assist you with this after you arrive if necessary.
+If you cannot obtain immunization before arriving in the United States, contact Cougar Health for immunizations when you arrive on campus.
+We can assist you with this after you arrive if necessary.

-We provide an orientation program during the first day of the session.
-Advisors are available at the IALC to help you through the orientation process.
-Do not miss orientation!
+We provide orientation and a tutorial program during the first week of the session.
+Advisors are available to help you through the process.
+Do not miss it!

 - Immigration check-in